tssajo/Minify/TEST.md

     If you get a version number displayed then you are in good shape.
 But if you get an error message such as `command not found` or something similar then the `cleancss` command is not available on your system and you must fix this!

-    You might be able to work around path issues by specifying the full path for each Node.js CLI apps in your Sublime Text editor under
+    You might be able to work around path issues by specifying the full path for each Node.js CLI app in your Sublime Text editor under
     `Settings -- User` of the `Minify Package` ( `Minify.sublime-settings` ) after you have performed step 3 below.

 3. Install `Minify` for Sublime Text: